 You might be thinking, this is all well and good but knowing the personal drivers of every single sales rep who works for all of my channel partners is impossible.
 And, if you’re thinking about communicating with people in the traditional sense, you’re right.
 It’s not a scalable solution to have one-on-ones with every single rep who works for every single partner.
 However, this is where collaborative software gives you an excellent edge.

-Archaic PRM (partner relationship management) systems and legacy partner portals are historically built to be unidirectional utilities and do little to provide suppliers with both quantitative and qualitative feedback from partner reps.
-On the other hand, partner sales acceleration software is different.
+Managing a partner program through email and spreadsheets does little to provide suppliers with both quantitative and qualitative feedback from partner reps.
+On the other hand, partner relationship manage (PRM) software takes communication to a new level.
 From the moment a rep requests access to your platform, and all throughout the lifetime of that rep’s relationship with you, there’s an amazing opportunity to gather, store and put motivation backed by real data to actual, practical use.

 A few quick, easy ways to build personal profiles of all of your reps include the following: